simonjellvert/goal-diggers/assets/docs/README.md

 Inspiration to the websites lay out comes from Love Punning project combined with [Kapena's Website](www.kapena.se).
 I've used parts of Love Runnings code on the navbar and on the images on the contact page.
-I've used the idea of Kapena's lay out with the separeted page where the text content is on one side and a picture on the other.
+I've used the idea of Kapena's lay out with the separeted page where the text content is on one side and an image on the other.

 - Fonts where imported from Google Fonts
 - Icons where imported from Font Awesome